-Britain may have exited but “Brexit” is far from finished.
-Here are 5 terms you’ll be hearing a lot of over the next year.
+Britain may have exited last January but “Brexit” is far from finished.
+Here are several terms you may have heard a lot of over the past year -- and they're not done with yet as the EU and UK struggle to agree a trade deal.

-The transition period started on February 1st and is intended to allow time for the UK and EU to agree their future relationship.
-During this time the UK will have no say in the making of new EU laws and will have to follow all existing EU rules
+The transition period started on February 1st and is intended to allow time for the UK and EU to agree their future relationship, including a trade deal.
+During this time the UK has no say in the making of new EU laws and has to follow all existing EU rules.

 Level playing field